mebn/biljettsystem/client/README.md

 ReactJS SPA app.

 ## How to run
+The easiest way to run the server is with `docker-compose up` from the root directory.
+More info [here](/README.md).

 ### Install programs
 Install NodeJS [here](https://nodejs.org/en/).

 ### Install packages and run
 1. Install node modules: `npm i`.
 1. Start the client: `npm start`.
-1. Server is now running at port `3000` and can be accessed on http://localhost:3000.
+1. Server is now running on port `3000` and can be accessed on http://localhost:3000.

 ### Docker
+You don't have to do these steps.

 1. Build docker image: `docker build -t pvk_client:1.0.0 .`. `1.0.0` can be replaced with another version.
 1. Start detached docker container: `docker run -d -p 3000:3000 --name pvk_client pvk_client:1.0.0`.
 1. Stop docker container from running: `docker stop pvk_client`.
-1. Server is now running at port `3000` and can be accessed on http://localhost:3000.
+1. Server is now running on port `3000` and can be accessed on http://localhost:3000.

 ## Resources
 ### ReactJS